yhoogstrate/fuma/README.md

 https://testtoolshed.g2.bx.psu.edu/view/yhoogstrate/fuma

-Make sure you have Galaxy's testtoolsshed ( https://testtoolshed.g2.bx.psu.edu/ ) in your tool_sheds_conf.xml or config/tool_sheds_conf.xml.
+In order to install FuMa via Galaxy, you have to make sure you have the test-toolsshed (https://testtoolshed.g2.bx.psu.edu/) in your tool_sheds_conf.xml or config/tool_sheds_conf.xml.
 To install, follow the procedure via the galaxy admin panel.
-We have made FuMa available at the following public galaxy instance:
+We have made FuMa publicly available at the following galaxy instance:

 [http://galaxy-demo.ctmm-trait.nl/](http://galaxy-demo.ctmm-trait.nl/)